How to Make a Mobile Wallet App: All-in-One Development Guide

 - Ask about relevant experience and similar projects

-During the screening process, there are also some aspects that can influence future cooperation such as the level of English knowledge, differences in time zones, cultures, etc.
+During the screening process, some aspects can influence future cooperation, such as the level of English knowledge, differences in time zones, cultures, etc.

 4. Custom UX/UI Design

 The interface creates the first impression of a mobile page.
 What users see first when they open a new app decides whether they will use it or abandon it right away.
-Thus, you need to address this part of all development with an eye for details.
-The user interface should be feature-rich, user-friendly and attractive to the eye.
+Thus, you need to address this part of all development with an eye for detail.
+The user interface should be feature-rich, user-friendly, and attractive.

 5. Mobile Wallet App Development

-At this stage, the coding process begins.
-Developers turn your UX wireframes and UI mockups into a working application, implement all the necessary features, and customizations.
+Developers then turn your UX wireframes and UI mockups into a working application and implement all the necessary features.